PolicyEngine/policyengine-us/policyengine_us/parameters/gov/irs/credits/cdcc/README.md

-# Child and dependent care deduction
+# Child and Dependent Care Credit